Applications for the 2015 Festival are now closed.

 Sally Sommer, dance historian, dance critic, and professor at Florida State University.
 She is widely recognized as a leading expert on dance in American popular culture.

-The Wassaic Summer Festival runs the first weekend in August (this year July 31 – August 2, 2015) and is open to the public.
-As an artist-run program, The Wassaic Project is proud to have presented art, music, film and dance as part of its annual summer festival for five years.
-Dance performers have included Earl Mosley’s Institute of the Arts, Corey Hutchins, Jason E. Bernard, Ase Dance Theatre Collective, Katie Rose McLaughlin, Alexis Convento, Barbara Mahler and Pauline Legras to name only a few.
+The Wassaic Summer Festival runs the first weekend in August, this year July 31 – August 2 and is open to the public.
+As an artist-run program, The Wassaic Project is proud to have presented art, music, film and dance as part of its annual summer festival for seven years.
+Dance performers have included Earl Mosley’s Institute of the Arts, OUI Danse, MBDANCE, Kiran Rajagopalan, Barbara Mahler, Ranardo-Domeico Grays VISIONS Contemporary Ballet, Eva Dean Dance, and Daniel Gwirtzman Dance Company to name only a few.
 Our dance performances sometimes happen inside, among the art installations, but always outside on the deck of the wonderfully refurbished Maxon Mill built in 1950.
 The Maxon Mill now stands as the focal point of the town, and the deck is our main performance area.